 By performing the Monte-Carlo search with the Gaussian distribution described in Sec. \ref{sec:agent}, the ${\cal O}(1)$ coefficients $y_{ij}$ are optimized to more realistic ones.
 In other words, the intrinsic values are surely optimized.
 We summarize the number of terminal states found by the agents in Table \ref{tab:num_of_terminal}.
 From this, the terminal states are relatively easy to find at $10^{14},10^{15}\,\GeV$.

-Our statistical approach with RL is practically more efficient than brute force computation.
+The predicted flavor structure is strongly dependent on the assignments of $U(1)$ charges.
+In terms of intrinsic values, the evaluation of each model fluctuates dramatically with changes in discrete parameters.
+Therefore, the usual gradient descent method cannot be used to obtain good charges that reproduce the flavor structure, and we must rely on brute force calculations or random searches.
+With this background, our statistical approach with RL is practically more efficient than brute force computation.
 Let $p$ be the fraction of charge pairs that satisfy $V_{1}=1.0$ in the parameter space generated by the charge combinations.
 In our learning, we generated the following number of random sets of charges as initial states of each episode: